luoxiaohe0529-creator/ocean-glimmer-aigc/README.md

 ## English Summary

-Ocean Glimmer is an AI advertising production system that turns product links, marketing requirements, and reference images into structured advertising concepts, director scripts, shot lists, and short-form videos.
+Ocean Glimmer AIGC Workbench is an AI-powered advertising production system that transforms product links, marketing requirements, and reference images into structured creative concepts, directing scripts, shot-by-shot cinematography plans, and short-form advertising videos.

-It was created to reduce repeated product-information collection, disconnected creative tools, one-direction model outputs, and long-running video tasks with no visible status.
-The workbench brings these steps into one browser-based workflow:
+The project addresses four recurring problems in AI-assisted advertising production: repeated product research, fragmented creative tools, single-option AI outputs, and long-running media tasks with limited status visibility.
+It brings the complete workflow into one browser-based workbench:

-1. analyse the product and organise its selling points, audience, usage scenarios, and communication priorities;
+1. Analyse the product and structure its selling points, target audience, usage scenarios, and communication priorities.
-2. read role-specific advertising knowledge from Feishu Wiki;
+2. Retrieve role-specific advertising knowledge from Feishu Wiki.
-3. generate three complete creative directions and twelve Hooks for comparison;
+3. Generate three creative directions, three mood boards, and twelve hooks for comparison.
-4. let the user select the preferred Hook and visual direction;
+4. Let the user select the preferred hook and visual direction.
-5. convert the selected concept into a director script and cinematography plan;
+5. Turn the selected concept into a directing script and shot-by-shot cinematography plan.
-6. submit image and video generation tasks, display progress, preserve failures, and write the completed video back to the workbench.
+6. Submit image and video generation tasks, display progress, retain error details, and return the completed video to the workbench.

-The system separates advertising planning, directing, cinematography, and media execution instead of asking one model to complete everything in a single prompt.
-Human review remains at the key creative decision, while structured state and task polling keep the workflow selectable, traceable, and recoverable.
+Rather than asking a single model to complete the entire process in one prompt, the system separates product analysis, advertising planning, directing, cinematography, and media execution into distinct stages.
+Human judgment is built into the key creative decision point, while structured state management and asynchronous task polling keep the workflow selectable, traceable, and recoverable.

-**Recruiter takeaway:** this project demonstrates both advertising and visual-design judgment, and the ability to turn that creative capability into a working, repeatable AI production system.
+Recruiter takeaway: This project demonstrates advertising and visual-design judgment, AI product thinking, and the ability to turn creative expertise into a working, repeatable content-production system.

 ## 我解决的问题